-So what exactly is involved in protecting your wood cladding?
+So, what exactly is involved in protecting your wood cladding?

-1. Remove any existing coatings
+- Step 1.
+Remove any existing coatings

-If your wood cladding has had a coating previously applied, you will need to remove this before applying your desired finish.
+If your cladding has had a coating previously applied, you will need to remove this before applying your desired finish.

-Aquanett will help you to return your wood to its natural state and as it has a gel-like consistency, it’s great for applying to vertical surfaces, without the excessive dripping and mess that are associated with a liquid oil remover.
+Aquanett will help you to return your wood to its natural state and as it has a gel-like consistency, it’s great for applying to vertical surfaces, without the excessive dripping and mess that is associated with a liquid oil remover.
 It also works to prepare your wood for its new coating, by improving adhesion and penetration.
-These are impaired with a previous coating on the surface.
+These are compromised with a previous coating on the surface.
 Aquanett is also suitable for environmentally sensitive areas.

 If your wood doesn’t have any pre-existing coatings, you can skip step 1 and move straight to this step.